Doc Holliday: The Deadly Dentist

 In September 1880, he moved on to Tombstone, Arizona, probably at the request of the Earp’s who were expecting trouble from the Cowboy faction in town, particularly the Clanton’s and McLaury’s.

-Holliday and the Clanton’s had history, in August 1880, Doc had been implicated in an ambush that had killed Ike’s father and four other Cowboy’s and it was said that the walking stick he now used was as of a result of the wounds he sustained in the gunfight.
+Holliday and the Clanton’s had history, in August 1880, Doc had been implicated in an ambush that had killed Ike’s father and four other Cowboy’s and it was said that the walking stick he now used was as the result of the wounds he sustained in the gunfight.

 Believing that the Clanton’s and McLaury’s were in town to kill them, the Town Marshal Virgil Earp determined to act first so along with his brothers Wyatt and Morgan and joined by Doc, they cornered the Clanton’s and McLaury’s in the O.K Corral late in the afternoon of 26 October 1881.